Download this set of floral or modern minimalist homemade vanilla extract printable labels In two sizes. Perfect for gifting homemade vanilla extract.

-Be sure to download your brand new homemade Vanilla Extract printable labels!
 Are you planning to gift vanilla extract for Christmas this year?
 Have you tried making homemade vanilla extract?
-I made my first batch of homemade vanilla extract a couple of years ago.
+I made my first batch of homemade vanilla extract several years ago.
 I have no idea why I waited so long to try making my own vanilla extract.
 It is so much better than the imitation stuff you buy in the store and certainly a lot cheaper than buying real vanilla extract!

 How to Make Homemade Vanilla Extract